What is Total Quality Management?

 Much like the core principles of Six Sigma and the DMAIC process, TQM strives for process thinking and decisions that are based on data, not opinion or hearsay.
-TQM requires organisations to collect, measure and analyse process data continually to understand current performance and opportunities for improvement.
+TQM requires organizations to collect, measure and analize process data continually to understand current performance and opportunities for improvement.

 Why is TQM important to understand?

 By deploying TQM we have a logical and structured approach to embedding quality into a business..

 It forms a key part of your strategic business plan

 All organizations want to grow their profit margin, retain and grow their customer base and hit high levels of customer satisfaction.
 If your strategic business plan has these elements then deploying TQM aligns your strategic goals with the day to day activities of delivering quality and continuous improvement.

 The deployment of TQM and its guiding principles ensures all employees are involved with a no fear and no blame environment, fostering engagement and delivering high levels of satisfaction.
 Customers are satisfied too as the efforts of the whole company are focused upon delivering the right product with exceptional quality every time.

 It has the power to differentiate you from your competition

 Most companies will have a quality manual, some will adopt the principles of continuous improvement but the companies that stand out from the crowd are those that fully embrace and embed a TQM system.